Goli Soda: Plot

 The boys reunite after some struggles with the help of Vanmathi and decide to exact revenge on Naidu for making them lose their identities.
 They come back to the market and start their restaurant again.
 Naidu is surprised about this and goes to confront the boys, but they are saved by a cop.
 The boys decide to avenge their feelings by making Naidu lose the fear that people have on him and opposing him in the market elections.
 Naidu fears losing the election, and he decides to kill the boys and sends all his men to search for them.
-The boys hide, and since Naidu has sent all his men away, they realise that Naidu must be alone and they take him on.
-They see Naidu sleeping, and they cut off his hair and paste a coin his head, symbolising that he is dead.
+The boys hide, and since Naidu has sent all his men away, they realize that Naidu must be alone and they take him on.
+They see Naidu sleeping, and they cut off his hair and paste a coin on his head, symbolizing that he is dead.
 The next morning, Naidu sees this and is angered to the core.
 He directly goes to the mess and locks it from inside to kill the boys.
 The boys outpower him, tie him to a post, and strip him naked.
 They threaten to open the door, thus making his respect turn into shame.
 Naidu begs them not to do so and pleads them to kill him instead of showing him naked to the outside world.
 The boys then tell Naidu that the identity of a man is more important and he has finally learnt that.
-Naidu becomes guilt — ridden, and the boys are forgiven by him and vice versa.
+Naidu becomes guilt-ridden, and the boys are forgiven by him and vice versa.
 The boys continue to run the mess successfully.

-The movie emphasises that one's identity is important and worth fighting for and that forgiving and giving a chance to repent can permanently change lives.
+The movie emphasizes that one's identity is important and worth fighting for and that forgiving and giving a chance to repent can permanently change lives.
 Then, it hints that Sithappa with Vanmathi and Puli with Yamini starting a romantic relationships.